EVENTS up to THE OFFICIAL NOMINATION OF BARACK FOR 2012

 of real estate, he is unable to pay the newly instituted property

-taxes unless he sells one of the properties
+taxes unless he sells one of the properties.
+Then, he challenges,

 with his typical insensitivity and provocative ineloquent style,